Agne-Vab/coursera-enrollment-plotly-analysis/README.md

 ## Possible analysis improvements
 1. Using more advanced statistical techniques.
 Explore generalized linear models (GLMs), or non-parametric multivariate analyses to see if combining several factors (like ratings, difficulty, and certificate type) provides a more holistic understanding of enrollment patterns.
+2. Exploring alternative methods for calculating correlation like Phik's coefficient, which can include categorical variables.
-2. Expanding analysis to extract and analyze subject themes.
+3. Expanding analysis to extract and analyze subject themes.
 For example, coding, wellbeing, etc. As some themes may be more popular than others.
-3. Including additional datasets to access official ratings of learning institutions present.
+4. Including additional datasets to access official ratings of learning institutions present.
 It would allow to access if their popularity/prestige had an effect on results.
-4. Explore affects of on different data attributes.
+5. Explore affects of on different data attributes.
 Now, main focus was student enrolment.
 Thus, areas like ratings vs product difficulty were not analyzed.

 ## How to Use This Repository
 1. **Data:** Load the dataset from the provided [Kaggle link](https://www.kaggle.com/datasets/siddharthm1698/coursera-course-dataset) or [this repository](https://github.com/TuringCollegeSubmissions/avabal-PYDA.3.5/blob/main/coursea_data.csv).